Hamlet: Influence

-L. Frank Baum's first published short story was "They Played a New Hamlet" (1895).
-When Baum had been touring New York State in the title role, the actor playing the ghost fell through the floorboards, and the rural audience thought it was part of the show and demanded that the actor repeat the fall, because they thought it was funny.
-Baum would later recount the actual story in an article, but the short story is told from the point of view of the actor playing the ghost.

 In the 1920s, James Joyce managed "a more upbeat version" of Hamlet—stripped of obsession and revenge—in Ulysses, though its main parallels are with Homer's Odyssey.
 In the 1990s, two novelists were explicitly influenced by Hamlet.
 In Angela Carter's Wise Children, To be or not to be is reworked as a song and dance routine, and Iris Murdoch's The Black Prince has Oedipal themes and murder intertwined with a love affair between a Hamlet-obsessed writer, Bradley Pearson, and the daughter of his rival.
-In the late 20th century, David Foster Wallace's novel Infinite Jest draws heavily from Hamlet and takes its title from the play's text; Wallace incorporates references to the gravedigger scene, the marriage of the main character's mother to his uncle, and the re-appearance of the main character's father as a ghost.
+In the late 20th century, David Foster Wallace's novel Infinite Jest draws heavily from Hamlet and takes its title from the play's text.

 There is the story of the woman who read Hamlet for the first time and said, "I don't see why people admire that play so.
 It is nothing but a bunch of quotations strung together."